Dense periodic optimization for countable Markov shift via Aubry points: Densely Periodic Optimization

 where $ \Delta(\mathcal O) $ denotes the half-gap of the orbit: $ \Delta(\mathcal O) = \frac{1}{2} \min \, \Big\{ \lambda, \min_{ \stacksub{ y,z \in \mathcal O \\ y \neq z} } d(y,z) \Big\} $\footnote{It is conventional that $ \min \emptyset = \infty $, so that $ \Delta(\mathcal O) = \lambda / 2 $ if $ \mathcal O $ consists of a single fixed point.}. \end{lemma}

-For a proof of this lemma, see \cite[Proposition 3.1]{HLMXZ:arXiv19} or \cite[Lemma 2.3]{Boc:Notes19}.
+For a proof of this lemma, see \cite[Proposition~2.1]{HLMXZ:JEMS25} or \cite[Lemma~2.3]{Boc:Notes19}.

-\begin{proof}[Proof of the \hyperlink{MThm}{Main Theorem}] Let $ \Omega $ denote the non-empty compact invariant subset of the Aubry set of the potential $ A $ that is contained in a subshift over a finite alphabet.
-For $ x \in \Omega $, we consider the associated locally H\"older continuous sub-action $ u := \phi_A(x, \cdot) = h_A(x, \cdot) $, given by Theorem~\ref{theorem-sub-action}, and we introduce
+\begin{proof}[Proof of the \hyperlink{MThm}{Main Theorem}] Let $ \Omega $ denote the non-empty compact invariant subset of the Aubry set of the potential $ A $ (that can be viewed as being contained in a Markov subshift over a finite alphabet).
+For $ x \in \Omega $, we consider the associated locally H\"older continuous sub-action $ u := \phi_A(x, \cdot) = h_A(x, \cdot) $ given by Theorem~\ref{theorem-sub-action}, and we introduce

-Note that $\hat A \le 0 $ is a locally H\"older continuous potential of norm less than~1, which admits among its maximizing probabilities all $A$-maximizing measures with compact support.
+Note that $\hat A \le 0 $ is a locally H\"older continuous potential, with local H\"older constant less than~$1$, which admits among its maximizing probabilities all $A$-maximizing measures with compact support.